dotnet/runtime/NewWorkflowDocs/building/building-coreclr.md

 ### Native ARM64 Building on Windows

 Currently, the runtime repo supports building CoreCLR directly on Windows ARM64 without the need to cross-compile, albeit it is still in an experimental phase.
-To do this, you need to the ARM64 build tools and Windows SDK for Visual Studio, in addition to all the requirements outlined in the [Windows Requirements doc](/docs/workflow/requirements/windows-requirements.md).
+To do this, you need to install the ARM64 build tools and Windows SDK for Visual Studio, in addition to all the requirements outlined in the [Windows Requirements doc](/docs/workflow/requirements/windows-requirements.md).

 Once those requirements are fulfilled, you have to tell the build script to compile for Arm64 using *MSBuild*. *Ninja* is not yet supported on Arm64 platforms: